8ta4/say/DONTREADME.md

 Nope.
 It's plain text.
 This way, you can easily update it as needed.

-> What happens to this tool after a system reboot?
+> Does this tool run automatically after a system reboot?

-`say` springs back to life automatically using macOS Launch Agents.
+Yes, `say` uses macOS Launch Agents to start itself automatically.

 > What happens if this tool stops unexpectedly?

-`say` is set to auto-revive using macOS Launch Agents.
+`say` also uses macOS Launch Agents to restart itself automatically.

-> Why use Launch Agents?
+> Why not use Login Items?

-Because Launch Agents can be configured using a plist file.
+Login Items only work when you log in.
+They won't help you if `say` stops working for some reason.

 ### Recording